Here’s a quiz for you…

 But wait, there’s more.

-The buckles on the Lightweight Dry Sack (and indeed on all Sea to Summit dry bags and dry sacks starting in Autumn 2017) are Sea to Summit’s patented Field Repair Buckles.
+The buckles on the Lightweight Dry Sack (and indeed on all Sea to Summit dry bags and dry sacks since Autumn 2017) are Sea to Summit’s patented Field Repair Buckles.
 These offer two advantages over conventional buckles: